zwcloud/CairoSharp/README.md

   Version 2.6
   [COPYING Info](https://github.com/zwcloud/CairoSharp/blob/master/Native/freetype/docs/LICENSE.TXT)

-I will keep this libraries updated if new verison are released.<br/>
+This libraries will be updated if new verison are released.<br/>
-Last update time of these Native libraries: 2016/10/17
+Last update date of these Native libraries: 2017-07-16